Lecturer in Sedimentary Geology

-My work is focussed on the analysis of ancient sedimentary environments, with an emphasis on fieldwork-based research with bigger picture analyses of secular changes to the geological record.
+My work is focussed on the analysis of ancient sedimentary environments, with an emphasis on combining focussed fieldwork-based research with bigger picture analyses of secular changes to the geological record.
 My primary interests involve improving our understanding of the interconnections and feedback loops between life and sedimentation as recorded in the sedimentary record.
 In modern continental environments the vast majority of the land surface experiences geomorphological change which is in some way related to organisms and a growing wealth of biogeomorphological literature attests to the importance of biotic-abiotic interactions in constructing and refining landforms, sedimentation patterns and physical habitats in active sedimentary systems.
-My research aims to assess how such interactions manifest themselves in the Phanerozoic rock record by means of combining analyses of sedimentary facies, stratigraphy, and ichnology.
+My research aims to assess how such interactions manifest themselves in the Precambrian and Phanerozoic rock record by means of combining analyses of sedimentary facies, stratigraphy, and ichnology.

-The Palaeozoic greening of the continents was one of the most significant events in the history of the Earth but although its biological and chemical effects are well-documented, the physical effects of introducing plants into alluvial systems (e.g., increasing bed roughness and bank stability, producing woody debris, etc.) have been less so.
+The Palaeozoic greening of the continents by land plants was one of the most significant events in the history of the Earth but although its biological and chemical effects are well-documented, the physical effects of introducing plants into alluvial systems (e.g., increasing bed roughness and bank stability, producing woody debris, etc.) have been less so.
 Active research in this area involves quantifying the sedimentary character and signatures of non-marine life in Precambrian through to Triassic strata worldwide, and assessing the influence that life had on sedimentation patterns and the creation of new sedimentary environments (which in turn provided novel habitats for evolving organisms).

 Non-uniformitarian sedimentary environments

-Throughout the Phanerozoic there have been intervals where sedimentary environments have existed which cannot be fully understood with reference to modern analogues.
+Throughout Earth history there have been intervals where sedimentary environments have existed which cannot be fully understood with reference to modern analogues.
 Detailed analysis of rocks from these intervals can help to isolate specific controls on sedimentation: ongoing work into Precambrian and early Palaeozoic river systems is aimed at recognising how such systems operated differently in unvegetated settings.